Areas of York: South west

 Bishophill is the walled centre's area west of the River Ouse.
 The area is residential to the south, Micklegate is the main thoroughfare for trade and offices are found along the Ouse (off Skeldergate) and north of Micklegate (off Toft Green and Tanner Row).

 North and east of Bishophill is Bishops Fields.
 The north of Bishophill and Bishops Fields are dominated by the railway; multiple offices, and the National Railway Museum.

 Micklegate becomes Blossom Street which goes towards the Micklegate Stray, which includes the Knavesmire.
-This part of the centre neighbours Holgate, Dringhouses, South Bank and Middlethorpe.
+This part of the centre neighbours Holgate, Dringhouses, South Bank, Clementhorpe and Middlethorpe.

 Outer

 The York Built-up area is defined by the Office for National Statistics for census purposes.